 Asset Class Return Index

-Fixed interest (global) (2.79%) (3.70%)
+Fixed interest (global) (5.49%) (4.89%)

-Alternatives 2.50% 0.58%

-New Zealand shares (0.05%) (3.04%)
+New Zealand shares (1.87%) (1.17%)

-Overseas shares 9.00% 8.21%
+Overseas shares 0.13% (2.77%)

-The investment return (after tax and expenses) earned by the Scheme for the year ended 31 March 2022 was 1.53% (2021:12.93%).
-In dollar terms, this represents investment income of \$738,000 (2021: \$8.36 million).
+The investment return (after tax and expenses) earned by the Scheme for the year ended 31 March 2023 was (1.55%) (2022:1.53%).
+In dollar terms, this represents investment loss of \$309,000 (investment gain 2022: \$738,000).

-Around the world the ongoing impacts of the Covid-19 outbreak and the war in Ukraine have led to significant economic slowdown and volatility.
-These disruptions are likely to continue into the foreseeable future and provide uncertainty for the value of the investment assets and the income earned from them.
-The Board continues to monitor the impact of the movements in the market on an ongoing basis.
+Around the world the ongoing impacts of the Covid-19 pandemic, central banks' response to address rising inflation and heightened geo-political instability, most noticeably evident in the ongoing conflict in Ukraine, have led to a significant economic slowdown and financial market volatility.
+The impact of these factors is likely to continue into the foreseeable future with flow on impact on the returns from the Scheme's investments.
+The Board continues to monitor the impact of the movements in the market, and the implication for investment strategy, on an ongoing basis.